JiarongGu/redux-sink/examples/simple-counter.md

 ---
 description: >-
-  simple counter use of redux-sink state, maps dispatch automatically to component. so you don't have to create action or reducer.
+  simple counter use of redux-sink state
 ---

 # Simple Counter
+Sink states maps dispatch automatically to component. so you don't have to create action or reducer.

 ## counter-sink.js